Frequently Asked Questions

 For members originally hired on or after July 1, 2011, the retirement benefit is based on 1.5% of the average monthly salary (based upon the highest 60 consecutive months' salary that the member earns from the employer) times years and months of credited service.

-Yes.
-With certain restrictions, vested members may purchase, prior to retirement and subject to procedures established by the Plan, unlimited governmental service credit and up to five years of nongovernmental service credit, for the purpose of adding years and months of service to the calculation of the member's retirement benefit.
-The cost to purchase service is based on the member's age, earliest unreduced retirement age, average monthly salary, and certain actuarial factors.
+With certain restrictions, vested members may purchase, prior to separation from employment, and subject to procedures established by DERP, unlimited prior governmental service credit, and up to five years of nongovernmental service credit, for the purpose of adding years or months of service to the calculation of the member’s benefit.
+The cost to purchase service will be based on the member’s age, earliest unreduced retirement age, average monthly salary, and certain other actuarial factors.
+Service can be purchased in periods of one or more months, but may be made only for full months, with full payment for each month.
+Please review DERP’s "Purchase of Service" booklet for more details.

 For employees hired prior to January 1, 2010, who accrue traditional sick and vacation leave, any unused leave that is cashed out by the employer upon separation is treated as salary for pension calculation purposes.
 Such amount is added to the employee’s final month of salary, thus boosting the Average Monthly Salary component of the pension calculation formula for the employee if the employee’s highest 36 consecutive months of salary were his/her final 36 months.

 For employees hired on or after January 1, 2010, who accrue Paid Time Off (PTO), any unused PTO that is cashed out by the employer upon separation is not legally able to be treated by the Plan as salary for benefit calculation purposes.
 Thus its receipt does not alter the employee’s Average Monthly Salary.

 Any employee who is to receive a cash out of unused accumulated leave may be eligible to have some or all of that amount directed to an account at the Deferred Compensation provider, in order to defer taxes on funds so directed.
 Such deferral will not impact the calculation by the Plan of the member’s pension benefit.
 The Deferred Compensation provider can be contacted at: